TIY-Rails-1507/web_app_challanges/README.md

 This is obviously a lot more challenging, but it can be done - (I have not actually done, but I am suer you guys can)

-Hint: To get started simply display two random cards at a given URL.
+Hint: To get started simply display two random cards at a given page in your application.

 ## Where in the world?